ctcpip/netrisse-go/README.md

 I started this project in order to teach myself __[Go](http://golang.org)__

-netrisse is a clone of __[netris](https://web.archive.org/web/20070215202226/http://portsmon.freebsd.org/portoverview.py?category=games&portname=netris)__, itself a clone of tetris. as such, the gameplay might contain some variations in regard to your expectations.
+netrisse-go is a clone of __[netris](https://web.archive.org/web/20070215202226/http://portsmon.freebsd.org/portoverview.py?category=games&portname=netris)__, itself a clone of tetris. as such, the gameplay might contain some variations in regard to your expectations.

 ### stuff nobody cares about